-When India surprised the world in May 1998 with a nuclear test, retired Admiral David Jeremiah, who headed the U.S. government's review panel to investigate why the CIA had failed to predict it, astutely observed: "We should have been [much] more aggressive in thinking through how the other guy thought."
-In the delicate nuclear negotiations between the United States and Iran, does each side have an accurate "image" of the other?
-Do the Iranians have a realistic assessment of what curtailments in their nuclear program will be necessary to reach a deal in Washington?
-And vice versa, will the United States assent to a nuclear deal that Rouhani's negotiating team can sell in Tehran?
+When India surprised the world in May 1998 with a nuclear test, retired Admiral David Jeremiah, who headed the U.S. government's review panel to investigate why the CIA had failed to predict it, astutely observed: "We should have been [much] more aggressive in thinking through how the other guy thought."Throughout the delicate nuclear negotiations between the United States and Iran, a central question was whether each side had an accurate "image" of the other.
+Did the Iranians have a realistic assessment of what curtailments in their nuclear program would be necessary to reach a deal in Washington?
+And vice versa, would the United States assent to a nuclear deal that Rouhani's negotiating team could sell in Tehran?